Ehline Law Can Help with Filing Time Limits and More

-Although insurance companies have to settle cases within 40 days, it really is not that simple as other factors impact the claims process time.
+Although insurance companies have to settle cases within 40 days, it is not as simple as other factors that impact the claims process time.

 Here are a few things that may affect the duration of the claims process.

-And if the insurance firm is taking much longer than what the law dictates, contact a California car accident lawyer immediately.
-Make sure you have copies of accident damage reports and try to keep a copy of the conversation log between yourself and the insurance company.
+And if the insurance firm is taking much longer than the law dictates, contact a California car accident lawyer immediately.
+Make sure you have copies of accident damage reports, and try to keep a copy of the conversation log between yourself and the insurance company.

-Any claims that come to the insurance company, they assign an adjuster to it immediately.
+For any claims that come to the insurance company, they assign an adjuster to them immediately.
 The role of an insurance adjuster is to scrutinize the documents to understand how the policyholder is justifying their claims.

-The insurance adjuster reaches out to the insured through a call, email, or even mail, and by California law, they have to do that within 15 calendar days upon receiving the insurance claims notice.
+The insurance adjuster reaches out to the insured through a call, email, or even mail.
+By California law, they must do that within 15 calendar days of receiving the insurance claims notice.

 The insurance adjuster will also ask you for a personal statement on the accident upon receiving notice and then try to get additional information in a prompt investigation of the car accident case.

-We recommend not to give insurance companies a lot of information as it can jeopardize your car accident claims.
-It is best to let them know of the facts and politely decline any further questions.
+We recommend not giving insurance companies a lot of information as it can jeopardize your car accident claims.
+It is best to let them know the facts and politely decline any further questions.

 The insurance adjuster will require you to give an independent medical examination.
-But you should not take it.
-Remember, it is in the insurance company’s best interests to reduce your car insurance claim so the independent medical examination is not so independent as you would think.
+But it would help if you did not take it.
+Remember, it is in the insurance company’s best interests to reduce your car insurance claim, so the independent medical examination is not as independent as you think.

 Here are some of the documents that you need to hand to the insurance adjusters during the claims process:

-Once you’ve hand in all the documents, the insurance adjusters will continue the investigation and get back to you within the legal time period according to the California insurance code.
+Once you’ve handed in all the documents, the insurance adjusters will continue the investigation and get back to you within the legal period, according to the California insurance code.

-In the majority of the cases, an insurance company will make you a settlement offer which you can either accept or refuse.
-Usually, the offer would be enough to cover your car repair costs and reasonable medical treatment.
+In most cases, an insurance company will make you a settlement offer that you can either accept or refuse.
+Usually, the proposal would be enough to cover your car repair costs and proper medical treatment.

 If you’re lucky, you might even get the insurance company to pay reasonable towing expenses or for non-economic damages like pain and suffering.
 But don’t expect fair claims settlement practices from these types of financial institutions.

-Insurance companies pay low settlements but if you stand your ground, you can start to negotiate with them.
-The offer is always low and insurance agent usually takes advantage of the vulnerable position a car accident victim is in.
+Insurance companies pay low settlements, but you can start negotiating with them if you stand your ground.
+The offer is always low, and insurance agent usually takes advantage of the vulnerable position a car accident victim is in.
 They know the desperate situation and will lowball an offer.